 Falsehood n.
 4: We must achieve and maintain a 95% vaccination rate to achieve flock immunity

-We continually hear it: "We must vaccinate all children to maintain" flock immunity ", and this is what will protect the vulnerable who cannot be vaccinated."
-The herd immunity narrative is designed to support vaccination efforts and public compliance, but does not 'hold water'.
-With an unprotected adult population (as discussed in the previous sections), we are in no way close to the 95% "immunity" rate for measles which should be herd immunity.
-In fact, CDC statistics show that we are not close to 95% for none of the infectious diseases for which vaccines are administered.
+We hear it all the time: "We must vaccinate all children to maintain" herd immunity ", and this is what will protect the vulnerable who cannot be vaccinated."
+The 'herd immunity' narrative is designed to support vaccination efforts and public compliance, but it does not 'hold water'.
+With an unprotected adult population (as discussed in previous sections), we are nowhere near the 95% "immunity" rate for measles that should achieve herd immunity.
+In fact, CDC statistics show that we are nowhere near 95% for none of the infectious diseases for which vaccines are administered.

 The CDC website has a section entitled Trends in adult vaccination coverage: 2010 to 2016 .
-It reports on the results of the National Health Interview Survey (NHIS) and shows the percentages of the adult population of the United States that claims to have been vaccinated against various infectious diseases.
-Evidently, measles, mumps and rubella are absent from the survey.
-I have searched extensively and have not found any other polls that include them.
-The question must be asked: why do national polls not ask questions about the MMR vaccine, when is it one of the pillars of the US vaccine paradigm (if not the Holy Grail itself)?
+It reports on findings from the National Health Interview Survey (NHIS) and shows the percentages of the US adult population who claim to have been vaccinated against various infectious diseases.
+Apparently, measles, mumps and rubella are absent from the survey.
+I have searched extensively and have not found any other surveys that include them.
+The question needs to be asked: Why are national polls not asking about the MMR vaccine, when it is one of the pillars of the US vaccine paradigm (if not the Holy Grail itself)?

-Is it because the vast majority of adults are post-vaccine (i.e. under 60), most of whom would not have received an MMR vaccine in kindergarten?
+Is it because the vast majority of adults are post-vaccine age (i.e. under 60), most of whom would not have received an MMR vaccine in kindergarten?
 Is it because the survey designers know that the percentage of adults who claim to be vaccinated against M, M or R would be extremely low?
 Vaccine researchers have long known that antibody titers drop rapidly and that adults are unprotected.
-Whatever the reason for the blind spot in the survey, the answers to the hypothetical questions about MMR vaccination would not fit the narrative that officials are pushing, but should they now?
+Whatever the reason for the survey's blind spot, the answers to hypothetical questions about MMR vaccination wouldn't fit the narrative that officials are pushing, but now they should?

-NHIS asks adults if they have been vaccinated for various infectious diseases, but many of the adults who answer yes - and included in the "vaccinated" percentages - would surely have lost their temporary immunity, given what we know about decreased immunity of vaccines over time.
-Therefore, these individuals do not really belong to the "vaccinated" cohort, which implies that the "vaccinated" percentages should be even lower.
+The NHIS asks adults if they have been vaccinated for various infectious diseases, but many of the adults who respond in the affirmative - and included in the "vaccinated" percentages - would surely have lost their temporary immunity, given what we know about decreased immunity. vaccines over time.
+Therefore, such individuals do not really belong to the "vaccinated" cohort, which implies that the "vaccinated" percentages should be even lower.
 Also consider that while children aged 2-6 years have high vaccination coverage rates (in the range of 80% to 90%), that age group represents a small part of the "group" (perhaps 5 %) and people under 18 years of age represent less than 20% of the entire population.

 The "herd immunity" argument for the vaccine could 'hold water' if all children were kept in a bubble - completely away from all adults who have not been vaccinated or have lost vaccine immunity - but we know it isn't.